twisted89/Manor-Lords-Save-Load-Mod/README.md

 The "mainMenu_widget.\*" files are required from the release download, the dll can be built from source or just copy the prebuilt one.

 ## This mod is supplied as is, use at your own risk
-If you do encounter a crash while loading a save, create an issue and upload your crash logs from "%localappdata%\Saved\Crashes"
+If you do encounter a crash while loading a save, create an issue and upload your crash logs from "%localappdata%\ManorLords\Saved\Crashes"

 ## How to use:
 **Step 1:** Install UnrealModUnlocker from https://illusory.dev/ and patch Manor Lords Demo